-Go ahead and hit that snooze button.
-If you’ve taken a few minutes to prepare these Vanilla Peach Overnight Oats, breakfast will already be made, which gives you at least five extra minutes to linger in dreamland.
+Go ahead and hit that snooze button, ’cause if you’ve taken a few minutes to prepare these Vanilla Peach Overnight Oats, breakfast will be waiting for you when you wake up.

-This chilled oatmeal recipe is a real treat in summertime, when it’s already hot outside by breakfast.
 Grab a jar and a spoon and start your day with a hearty breakfast that tastes so good you’ll forget how nutritious it is.
-With 23 grams of protein, these overnight oats are also smart snack before or after a workout.

 Vanilla Peach Overnight Oats